Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment: Method

 \subsection{Training USAEs}

 Recall that $\X \subseteq \SX$ is our dataset of size $n$, mapped into their respective feature space using DNNs $\f^{(1)}, \ldots, \f^{(M)}$.
 A naive approach to train our respective encoder and decoder would simultaneously encode and decode the features of all $M$ models, which quickly grows expensive in memory and computation.

 Conversely, randomly sampling a pair of models to encode and decode results in slow convergence.
-To balance these concerns, we adopt an intermediate strategy (pseudocode detailed in Figure~\ref{code:usae}) that updates a single encoder and decoder at each iteration with a reconstruction loss computed through \emph{all} decoders.
+To balance these concerns, we adopt an intermediate strategy (pseudocode detailed in Figure~\ref{code:usae}) that updates a single encoder-decoder pair at each iteration with a reconstruction loss computed through \emph{all} decoders.
 Concretely, at each mini-batch iteration, a single model $i \in [M]$ is selected at random, and a batch of features, $\A^{(i)} \in \mathbb{R}^{n \times d_i}$, is sampled and encoded into the shared code space, $\Z = \encoder^{(i)}(\A^{(i)})$.
 This code space, $\Z$, is then used to reconstruct the feature representation $\A^{(j)}$ of every model $j \in [M]$ via its decoder: $\widehat{\A}^{(j)} = \Z \D^{(j)}$, where $\D^{(j)}$ is the model-$j$ decoder.
 All reconstructions are aggregated to form the total loss: Using this universal loss, backpropagation updates the chosen encoder $\encoder^{(i)}$ and decoder $\D^{(i)}$.
 This method promotes concept alignment, ensures an equal number of updates between encoders and decoders, and strikes a practical balance between training speed and memory usage.